 Test the Application

-To test the Catalyst project locally, execute the following command from your project directory:
+To ensure that the project “Catly” executes locally, execute the following command from the root of your project directory:

 copy